FerretDB/FerretDB/website/docs/understanding-ferretdb.md

 # Understanding FerretDB

 FerretDB is an open source MongoDB alternative that converts MongoDB wire protocols to SQL, with a backend on PostgreSQL.
-As a document database, FerretDB uses similar commands, drivers, and tools to those of MongoDB.
+As a document database, FerretDB uses the same commands, drivers, and tools to those of MongoDB.

 In FerretDB, data is stored as [BSON](https://bsonspec.org/spec.html) - a binary representation of JSON - so you can store more types of data than in regular JSON.
 However, we do not currently support 128-bit decimal floating point values.